Using A Data Table To Create A Pivot Table [Quick & Easy!]

 Dialog box to pick data range for table

 However, if you convert your original data range into a data table, you only need to refresh as new data is added.
-This is because a data table will have a name applied to it, you can also change this name if you wish.

 Setting up the Data Table

-Click in your Excel List and from the HOME Ribbon, choose FORMAT AS TABLE.
+Click in your Excel List and, from the HOME Ribbon, choose FORMAT AS TABLE.

 Format as table in Home ribbon